The power of intrinsic motivation

 Why use intrinsic reward models?

 What employers look for are employees who add value.
-The behaviors that add the most value in today’s workplace include innovation, problem-solving, decision-making, participation, and enthusiasm.
-These behaviors are strongly encouraged by the sense of relatedness, competence, autonomy and purpose.
+The behaviours that add the most value in today’s workplace include innovation, problem-solving, decision-making, participation, and enthusiasm.
+These behaviours are strongly encouraged by the sense of relatedness, competence, autonomy and purpose.

 In addition, intrinsic motivation organizations see: